Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Travelling To My Hostel In Petra

-So, there is a good deal on the 12go.asia app.
-25 JOD transfer from your hostel / hotel in Amman to your hostel / hotel in Petra.
-It was very convenient for me to not have to rush about with my sore head after going to bed late the night before.
-Although because of the weather we were late leaving.
+The next day it was time to leave Amman, on the 12go.asia app I paid 25 JOD for a shared taxi transfer from my hostel in Amman to my hostel in Petra.
+It was very stress-free and convenient for me to not have to rush about with my sore head after going to bed so late the night before.

-A good point to add is to make you book your Jordan Pass through the correct website as some are not legit.
+A good point to add is to make you book your Jordan Pass through the correct website as some are not legit, and when you get to Jordan you can’t leave the airport until a proper visa has been Issued.

 Escaping The Eye of the Desert Storm